 Your grandpa just figured out iCloud, but in the process accidentally shared photos of something he meant to send to his gastroenterologist.
 Go to Trick Dog when you need to reset your life and trigger some form of retrograde amnesia with a strong cocktail and some chicken fingers.

 The pancakes at Zazie can move mountains, save kittens from burning buildings, and get you out of street cleaning parking tickets.
-Ok, maybe not that last one - but they’ll at least make you feel better about them.
+OK, maybe not that last one - but they’ll at least make you feel better about them.
 Zazie is also the perfect destination for any day you decide to play hooky.
 The brunch line on weekends is absurd, so treat yourself to a San Francisco delicacy without the wait when your boss changes their mind on strategy again and you just need a personal day.

 It’s been a long week.
 The city decided that your street is due for some construction and surprise, it’s perfectly acceptable to jackhammer the sidewalk at 6am Monday through Friday.
 You are tired and cranky and need something nice.
 Here’s where the Riddler comes in.
 Try to get there early in the evening, post up with a lot of champagne, some potato chips and caviar and maybe a charcuterie plate, and let it all go.

 Your boyfriend of almost a year decided to pursue his dreams and move to the Dominican Republic to open a surf shop.
 Or was it a farm?
 Somehow he forgot to invite you and is already subletting his apartment to a guy named Jim, and you are now single.
-Dinner at A 16 will make this sting a little less than the sunburn your idiot boyfriend hopefully gets the instant he arrives.
+Dinner at A16 will make this sting a little less than the sunburn your idiot boyfriend hopefully gets the instant he arrives.
 It’s ideal for solo eating at the bar, and the pasta and pizza solve pretty much all problems.

 Your shower is inexplicably unable to drain and you found a mouse building itself a villa and cabana in your pantry.
 Time to eat like a knight in a place that could pass for the VIP section of Medieval Times.
 Cockscomb’s vaulted ceilings, stone floor, and chandeliers make the space feel like a castle’s dining hall and the meat-heavy menu - from the bacon chop to the burger to the steak to feed an army - is excellent.
-They serve a grilled cheese as a “starter,” which we fully respect.